Semantic Segmentation in Satellite Hyperspectral Imagery by Deep Learning: Methodological Background

-To evaluate the model's performance at the end of each training epoch, we focus on the overall validation accuracy (validation set imbalance: 51.25\%, 28.13\%, and 20.62\% for sea, land, and clouds, respectively), and we aim to achieve an empirical validation accuracy of around 0.90 while training.
-After completing the training process, we evaluate false positives and false negatives (inversely proportional) by treating the segmentation of each class as a binary classification problem.
-We note that the significance of these false positives and false negatives varies by class, as elaborated further in the upcoming section.
-However, we emphasize in advance that we aim for a reasonably balanced trade-off between false positives and false negatives across sea, land, and cloud classes before selecting the final model.
-In other words, we attempt to avoid situations where, for instance, we have very low false positives but extremely high false negatives.
-Therefore, we consider false positives and false negatives intuitively during model training, but we acknowledge more rigorous methods that focus on minimizing either false positives or false negatives by adjusting decision thresholds.
-These adjustments can involve, for instance, altering the decision boundary during the categorical class assignment based on different probability thresholds, consequently impacting the false positives and false negatives for each class.
-Additionally, applying penalties within the loss function to address specific misclassifications can also affect false positives and false negatives.
-However, in our work, we consider sufficient to predict the categorical classes during inference by selecting the class with the highest probability, while equally penalizing all classes during training, since the dataset imbalance is moderate.
-In the supplementary material, we provide the trained model files with the learned parameters in this work.
+In our training procedure, we initially select high-level parameters such as the number of epochs and the batch size, followed by the choice of the lower-level hyperparameters previously discussed.
+In terms of high-level parameters, for both 1D-CNN and 2D-CNN models, we find that our dataset benefits from small batch sizes, increasing the frequency of updates in trainable parameters, but also extending the training time.
+As regards to batch size during inference, Keras dynamically selects the batch size for optimal memory efficiency.
+In addition, we find that it is advisable to utilize a small number of training epochs to prevent overfitting.
+Specifically, for 1D-CNNs, we use 2 epochs and a batch size of 32 pixels, while for 2D-CNNs, we opt for 3 epochs and a batch size of 4 patches.
+Furthermore, we employ the Adam optimizer with its default parameters to minimize the categorical cross-entropy loss, while using accuracy as evaluation metric in the training and validation sets.
+To evaluate the model's performance at the end of each training epoch, we focus on the overall validation accuracy (validation set imbalance: 51.25\%, 28.13\%, and 20.62\% for sea, land, and clouds, respectively), and we aim to achieve an empirical validation accuracy of around 0.90 during training.
+After completing the last training epoch, we evaluate false positives and false negatives (inversely proportional) by treating the segmentation of each class as a binary classification problem.
+In our application, we note that the significance of the false positives and false negatives varies per class, as elaborated further in the upcoming section.
+However, we note in advance that we aim for a reasonably balanced trade-off between false positives and false negatives across sea, land, and cloud classes before selecting the final trained model.
+Therefore, we consider false positives and false negatives intuitively during our training procedure, but we acknowledge more rigorous methods that focus on minimizing either false positives or false negatives by adjusting decision thresholds.
+The adjustments can involve, for instance, altering the decision boundary during the categorical class assignment based on different probability thresholds, consequently impacting the false positives and false negatives for each class.
+Additionally, applying penalties within the loss function to address incorrect class predictions can also affect false positives and false negatives.
+However, in our work, we consider sufficient to predict the categorical classes during inference by simply selecting the class with the highest probability, while equally penalizing all classes during training as the dataset imbalance is moderate.